-You can apply for pre-approval up to six months before you purchase a home, and this method is recommended by Kāinga Ora so that you can confirm your eligibility and what you qualify for.
+You can apply for pre-approval up to six months before you purchase a home, and this method is recommended by Kāinga Ora so that you can confirm your eligibility and qualification.

-You will need to fill in an application form on the Kāinga Ora website and attach electronic copies of your photo ID, Kiwisaver contribution statement, proof of income and payslips.
+You need to fill in an application form on the Kāinga Ora website and attach electronic copies of your photo ID, KiwiSaver contribution statement, proof of income and payslips.

-Once you’re approved, you can start searching for a house.
-Two weeks before the settlement date you’ll need to supply the sales and purchase agreement along with your evidence of a deposit.
-For new home builds, a building quote should be supplied and if applicable, your right to occupy Maori land.
+Once you receive approval, you can start searching for a house.
+Two weeks before the settlement date, you need to supply the sales and purchase agreement along with your evidence of a deposit (which needs to be at least 5%).
+In addition, you should supply a building quote for new home builds and, if applicable, your right to occupy Maori land.

-If you haven’t applied for pre-approval but have successfully made an offer on a new home, you can still apply for the First Home Grant.
-This must be done at least four weeks before the settlement date, but it may be possible if the date is sooner.
+If you haven’t applied for pre-approval but have successfully offered a new home, you can still apply for the First Home Grant.
+You must make the application at least four weeks before the settlement date, but it may be possible if the date is sooner.

-Once you’ve gathered your photo ID, proof of income, payslips and Kiwisaver contribution statement, along with your sale and purchase agreement and evidence of deposit, you can complete the online application form.
+Once you’ve gathered your photo ID, proof of income, payslips and KiwiSaver contribution statement, along with your sale and purchase agreement and evidence of a deposit, you can complete the online application form.

 More guides on Finder